-- 1) Take the HCCC College Placement Test (CPT).
-Students who have not completed 4 years of high school in the U.S. may be required to take the ESplacement test.
-Students who require special testing accommodations for placement testing are encouraged to contact the Office of Accessibility at: www.hccc.edu/cass. - 2) Provide CPT scores from another college.
-Scores must be no more than two years old.
+2) Take the HCCC College Placement Test (CPT).
+Students who have not completed 4 years of high school in the U.S. may be required to take the ESL placement test.
 The results of the CPT are used to determine whether students require the English as a Second Language (ESL) program or the Academic Foundations program to strengthen basic skills before taking college level courses.